 Overview

-At CIMB, governance and ethics are closely intertwined, forming the backbone of our ability to build resilience, create value over the medium to long term, and establish and maintain trust with our stakeholders.
+At CIMB, governance and ethics are closely intertwined, forming the backbone of our ability to build resilience, create value over the medium to long term and establish and maintain trust with our stakeholders.
 They also act as guardrails, helping us navigate complex challenges while upholding ethical practices.

 Governance of Sustainability

-• Group Sustainability and Governance Committee
+• Board Group Sustainability Council

 • Board Risk and Compliance Committee